 Our fields are usually well-groomed before each game, chalked and dragged, and well-maintained by the local communities.
-Some of our fields are open without reachable fences.
+Some of our fields have fences and some are open without reachable fences.

 Are there facilities nearby?

 There are clean restrooms at all our fields.
 There are not snack-bars or convenience stores nearby, so most players bring their own snacks and drinks.